How To Make a Discord Bot

 9. Paste the bot's URL into a browser and invite it to your server

-If you have multiple servers, they will appear in the dropdown window.
-In our case, we are adding the bot to the Example server.
+If you have multiple servers, they’ll appear in the dropdown window.
+In our case, we’re adding the bot to the Example server.

 Once you choose a server, click the Continue button to proceed.

-You will be given an opportunity to confirm the permissions you previously selected.
+You’ll be allowed to confirm the permissions you previously selected.
 If everything looks good, click Authorize.

 Also, you may have to confirm you're a human to finalize the process.